WorkplaceX/workplacex.github.io/README.md

 # Welcome
-WorkplaceX is an open source framework providing the following functionalities out of the box:
+WorkplaceX is an open source framework delivering the following functionalities "out of the box":

-* Browser front end (desktop and mobile)
+* Web browser front end (desktop and mobile)
 * Data grids (high performance with millions of records and hundreds of columns)
 * Paging (horizontal and vertical), sorting, filtering
 * Autocomplete function